1996Paul-Wen/watchdog/README.md

 `watchdog` fixes this calculation bug.
 In `watchdog`, **how many tokens are taken and how many will be returned if cancellation happens, as if nothing happened**.

-# 3. My understand of "token bucket" algorithm
+# 3. Watchdog's understand of "token bucket" algorithm

 ### 3.1 Pre-knowledge preparation: Events are distributed on the timeline in the form of time spans
 **We say that an event requires several tokens, but what is actually required is the time span corresponding to these tokens on the timeline**.
 The tokens generated within this time span are all occupied by this event.